 Mortgage protection – Having life insurance in place can allow your family’s story to continue in the home they know and love.

 Child starter plan – Purchasing life insurance when your children are young means they’ll be able to have life insurance when they need it most – even if there are health problems that run in your family.
 Once in place, their rate won’t go up and they’ll also have the option to exchange their term policy into a permanent cash value policy later in life.

 Whole Life Insurance, also called permanent life insurance, is designed to last your lifetime.
 That means your family and beneficiaries are covered for the duration of your life*.
 In addition to providing financial protection, whole life policies build cash value which allows you an opportunity to build your wealth.

 Some things to know about whole life insurance:

 Premiums and coverage are guaranteed to remain the same for your lifetime.

 When would I need whole life insurance?

-No better time than now Learn more about the life coverage that fits best with your life by talking with your local Erie Insurance agent.
+No better time than now: Learn more about the life coverage that fits best with your life by talking with a professional, like your Erie Insurance agent.
 Together you can find the policy that provides peace of mind and the perfect protection for you, and your family.